 At Ohio Hospital for Psychiatry, our pain medication addiction treatment center in Columbus, we pride ourselves on getting to know our patients on a personal level.
 We firmly believe that each person who comes to us for help has a host of life experiences that have contributed in some way to the person he or she has become.
 Current psychosocial stressors and psychiatric problems represent only a small fraction of who each of our patients truly are.
 Through a variety of therapeutic approaches, our goal is to instill hope and a sense of progress, along with a renewed sense of wellness to each person we treat.

-Treatment Options Offered at Our Hospital for Pain Pill Addiction in Columbus
+Types of Treatment Offered at Our Pain Pill Addiction Hospital in Columbus

 When you first come to us for treatment, you’ll undergo an array of assessments in order to allow us to best determine how to treat you.
 Our medical evaluation will assess and diagnose any medical complications caused by your prescription painkiller abuse, as well as the types of substances in your body.
 The psychiatric evaluation will determine if you’re struggling with any co-occurring psychiatric problems and determine the severity of your addiction.
 We’ll compile the results of these examinations and then sit down with you and your loved ones to create a plan of care for your stay with us that meets all of your needs – mind, body, and spirit.